isaacyakl/brandojs/README.md

    -  afterChange()
 -  Add previous()

 Have a feature request?
-Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) and add the `enhancement` label or write the feature yourself and create a pull request.
+Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) and select the "Feature request" type OR write the feature yourself and create a pull request.